 Air Quality, Climate Change, Subsistence, Water Resources, Wildlife, Viewshed (Natural, Aesthetic, and Scenic Values), and Natural Soundscape: The proposed action would not result in substantial changes to these resources.
 The proposed disturbance area is small, and the actions and subsequent use would not generate emissions to degrade air quality or contribute to climate change.
 Effects to subsistence use of the proposed trail corridor is expected to be negligible due to the short proposed trail length (0.6 miles) although access for subsistence activities along the trail system would be improved.
 Refer to Appendix A for a detailed analysis on Section 810(a) subsistence.
 Water resources would not be affected by the proposed project or future trail use, as trail design would ensure proper drainage.
-The wildlife habitat type is common in the area; alteration of an estimated linear 0.4 acres of habitat and associated displacement of wildlife would have a minimal impact on local wildlife populations due to its relatively small size, short construction period, and development on private lands on adjacent parcels to the proposed trail.
+The wildlife habitat type is common; alteration of an estimated linear 0.4 acres of habitat and associated displacement of wildlife would have a minimal impact on local wildlife populations due to its relatively small size, short construction period, and development on private lands on adjacent parcels to the proposed trail.
 The mixed forest overstory and shrub understory are moderately dense and would remain intact, limiting potential impacts to the viewshed.
-Outside of the brief period of construction, the expected increase in human use of the trail would likely not change the natural soundscape.
+Outside of the 5 month period of construction, the expected increase in human use of the trail would likely not change the natural soundscape.
+The are no wild and scenic rivers, ecologically critical areas, wetlands or floodplains in the project area.

-Cultural Resources: The Lake Clark archeologist conducted Phase 1 archeological testing along the alignment of the proposed new trail in the summer of 2020 and consulted with the State Historic Preservation Office (SHPO), per Section 106 of the National Historic Preservation Act (Rodgers 2020).
+Cultural Resources: The Lake Clark archeologist conducted Phase 1 archeological testing along the alignment of the proposed new trail in the summer of 2020 and consulted with the State Historic Preservation Office (SHPO), per Section 106 of the National Historic Preservation Act (Rogers 2020).
 A condition assessment and pedestrian reconnaissance survey were conducted along the entire length of the proposed trail.
 No evidence of cultural remains was uncovered during the pedestrian reconnaissance or the excavations, and it is unlikely that cultural resources would be disturbed by the trail-building activities.
 Concurrence of "No Historic Properties Affected" for this project was received from the SHPO on 1/5/2021.
-During project implementation, if tread work exposes cultural resources, work would be stopped, and archeological testing would be conducted.
+During project implementation, if tread work exposes cultural resources, work would be stopped, the park archeologist will be notified immediately, and archeological testing would be conducted.

-Floodplains and Wetlands: The proposed trail is located in the uplands and would occur outside areas identified as wetlands or floodplains by the United States Fish and Wildlife Service National Wetland Inventory data and this assessment was confirmed through site visits.
+Floodplains and Wetlands: The proposed trail is located in the uplands and would occur outside areas identified as wetlands or floodplains by the United States Fish and Wildlife Service National Wetland Inventory data.
+This assessment was confirmed through site visits.